Divorce And Your Mortgage: Common Questions, Answered

 - One spouse buys the home.
 Another option is a buyout.
 In such a scenario, one spouse buys the home from the other at a mutually agreed-upon value.
 When this happens, they’ll have to refinance the mortgage to have the other party’s name removed.

 - One person stays in the home.
-Sometimes, one person will stay in the home but both will continue to be responsible for making mortgage payments.
-This usually happens in situations where children are However, it’s a riskier option and both people need to be confident the other mortgage borrower will continue holding up their end of the agreement.
+Sometimes, one person will stay in the home and then rely on the other person to continue making mortgage payments.
+This can happen in situations where children are involved.
+However, it’s a riskier option and one you should only enter into if you’re confident the other mortgage borrower will continue holding up their end of the agreement.

 There’s no one right answer to what should happen with your mortgage after a divorce.
 The goal is that both parties agree on the best next steps.
 Keep in mind that if you’re looking to refinance your home loan as part of a buyout or want to move into a new home of your own, you’ll need to apply for a mortgage.